Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation: Methodology

 \subsection{Fourier KAN}

-However, KAN is more difficult to train than MLP due to the spline function, which does not satisfy our motivation to provide a more effective and efficient method to replace $\mathbf{W}_2(\mathbf{e}_i^{(l)} \odot \mathbf{e}_u^{(l)})$ part.
-The essence of KAN is to form an arbitrary function by superposition of multiple nonlinear functions.
+To further reduce the training difficulty and be able to adopt to different scenarios.
 Our goal can be converted into finding the split from a complex function into multiple relatively simple nonlinear functions.
-Naturally, the Fourier Coefficients \cite{nussbaumer1982fast} is an interesting choice.
-Therefore, we propose the following equation: -0.2in
+Naturally, the Fourier Coefficients \cite{nussbaumer1982fast} is a potential choice.
+Therefore, we propose the following equation: -0.15in

--0.1in where $d$ is the dimension number of features.
+-0.05in where $d$ is the dimension number of features.
 Fourier coefficients $a_{i k}$ and $b_{i k}$ are trainable.
 Hyper-parameter $g$ is the gridsize, which plays a critical role in controlling the number of terms (frequencies) used in the Fourier series expansion.
 Specifically, $g$ determines how many different sine and cosine terms are included in the Fourier Coefficients corresponding to each input dimension.
-The Fourier Coefficients has a significant advantage in computational efficiency and solves the training difficulty caused by the spline function.
+The Fourier Coefficients has a significant advantage in computational efficiency and reduces the training difficulty caused by the spline function.